607011/sudokuplusplus/README.md

 The generator works with a variety of algorithms to produce Sudokus:

 `prefill`: This generator first fills three independent 3x3 boxes with random numbers.
 Then it solves the board.
-For each solution the generator tries to clear as many cells as required by the difficulty level.
+For each solution the generator tries to clear as many cells as requested.
 If enough cells could be cleared the board is valid, otherwise disposed of.

 `prefill-single`: Same as `prefill`, but only the first solution found is used.